 While Black Rock & Sage is the current iteration of ISU's literary journal, it is not the first.
 The literary scene in Pocatello, and certainly on ISU's campus, has been vibrant since the school's inception.
 A number of literary publications have emanated from and been affiliated with the English department over the years.

-LSBD lapsed during the financially strapped (a phrase all to familiar in the context of literary journals) late 80s, and its production was discontinued at a departmental level.
+LSBD lapsed during the financially strapped (a phrase all too familiar in the context of literary journals) late 80s, and its production was discontinued at a departmental level.

-Students and faculty within the department essentially lobbied for and created a replacement publication, named Ethos, in the early 90s.
+In the early 90s, students and faculty within the department essentially lobbied for and created a replacement publication named Ethos.
 Ethos was advised by volunteer English department faculty, but was funded by a painstaking process of petitioning funds from the ASISU senate.
 Ethos published both student writing as well as a number of unsolicited manuscripts sent in as the result of a Writer's Market listing.